uosyph/deployment-process/app-api/README.md

   - By : Yousef Saeed -
 <br>

-  **Note: The API uses tokens for most CRUD operations, but for sake of this project (the third project), I removed them.**
+  **Note: The API uses tokens for most CRUD operations, but for the sake of this project (the third project), I removed them.**
 </p>

 ---